 Common Pregnancy Symptoms

 - Missed Period

 The most obvious early sign of pregnancy is a missed period.
 However, not all missed or delayed periods are caused by pregnancy.
-Hormonal changes, weight gain or loss, and stress may also effect your period.
-Starting or stopping birth control (which affect hormonal balances) also cause some women to miss their period.
+Hormonal changes, weight gain or loss, and stress may also affect your period.
+Starting or stopping birth control (which affects hormonal balances) also causes some women to miss their period.
 While a missed period is no guarantee of pregnancy, if you have missed a period and pregnancy is a possibility, it is wise to take a pregnancy test.

-Hormonal changes in early pregnancy might make your breasts tender, sensitive, tingly, or sore.
-Or your breasts might feel fuller and heavier.
-Sometimes, the ring around the nipples (called the areola) may darken.
+Hormonal changes in early pregnancy may make your breasts tender, sensitive, tingly, sore, or your breasts may feel fuller and heavier.
+Sometimes, the area around the nipples (called the areola) may darken.”

 “Morning Sickness” is a famous symptom of pregnancy, but the name can be deceptive.
 Nausea with or without vomiting may occur at any time of the day or night and may begin as early as three weeks after conception.
 While the exact cause of morning sickness is still unclear, pregnancy hormones likely play a role.
 Pregnant women might also find that smells that never bothered them before now cause nausea.

 Closely related to morning sickness, pregnancy hormones may also result in strong food cravings or aversions.
 While it is possible that nausea, cravings, and food aversions last the entire pregnancy, these symptoms typically lessen during the fourth month.

 You might find yourself urinating more often than usual.